ankouros/pTerminal/README.md

 - Host key modes: `known_hosts` (strict check) or `insecure` (development/testing only).
 - Unknown/changed host keys trigger a dialog in the UI; trusted keys are persisted via the Go backend.
 - SSH/SFTP passwords and key passphrases are kept in memory only and are not persisted to disk.
+- Acceptance coverage lives inside `internal/sshclient/sshclient_auth_acceptance_test.go`, which validates password, key, SSH agent, and keyboard-interactive logins on every `go test` sweep so regressions in the authentication stack are caught early.

 ## Import / export